 Clear Gifs (Web Beacons/Web Bugs)

 We employ (or our third party affiliated contractors employ) a software technology called clear gifs (a.k.a.
 Web Beacons/Web Bugs), that help us better manage content on our site by informing us what content is effective.
 Clear gifs are tiny graphics with a unique identifier, similar in function to cookies, and are used to track the online movements of web users.
-The main difference between the two is that clear gifs are invisible on the page and are much smaller, about the size of the period at the end of this sentence.
+The main difference between the two is that clear gifs reside on the website and are triggered by a user’s visit, while cookies reside on the user’s computer.

-In addition, we use clear gifs in our HTML-based emails to let us know which emails have been opened by the recipients.
+We also use clear gifs in our HTML-based emails to let us know which emails have been opened by the recipients.
 This allows us to gauge the effectiveness of certain communications and the effectiveness of our marketing campaigns.
-If you would like to opt-out of these emails, please see the Opt-out section.
+If you have signed up for emails and would like to opt-out of these emails, please see the Opt-out section.

 Communications from the Site

 We may send a welcoming email to all users who register to verify password and username.
 Established users who consent to do so will occasionally receive information on products, services, urgent issues, and our newsletter.
 Out of respect for the privacy of our users, you may opt to stop receiving these types of communications at any time.
 Please see the Choice/Opt-out Section.